napari/cookiecutter-napari-plugin/README.md

 ### Automatic deployment and version management

-Each time you want to deploy a new version, you just need to create a tagged commit, and push it to your master branch on github.
+Each time you want to deploy a new version, you just need to create a tagged commit, and push it to your main branch on github.
 Your package is set up to use [setuptools_scm](https://github.com/pypa/setuptools_scm) for version management, meaning you don't need to hard-code your version anywhere in your package.
 It will be inferred from the tag each time you release.